-$$GPA = \frac{\begin{array}{c} Sum \text{ of } \\ [CGP] \\ \hline Sum \text{ of } C \end{array}}$$
+$$GPA = \frac{Sum \text{ of } [C \times GP]}{Sum \text{ of } C}$$

 CGPA will be calculated in a similar manner, considering all the courses enrolled from First semester.
-RA grade and value added course will be excluded for calculating GPA and CGPA.
+RA grade and value-added course will be excluded for calculating GPA and CGPA.

-14.3REVALUATION
+14.3 REVALUATION

-Revaluation and Re-totaling is allowed on representation.
+Revaluation and Re-totaling are allowed on representation.
 A candidate can apply for revaluation of his/her semester Examination answer paper in a theory course, within 2 weeks from the declaration of results, on payment of a prescribed fee through proper application to the Controller of Examinations through the Head of the Department and Dean.
-A candidate can apply for revaluation of answer scripts for not exceeding 5 subjects at a time.
+A candidate can apply for revaluation of answer scripts fornot exceeding 5 subjects at a time.
 The Controller of Examinations will arrange for the revaluation and the results will be intimated to the candidate through the Head of the Department and Dean.
 Revaluation is not permitted for Supplementary Examinations, Practical Examinations, Technical Seminars, In-plant Training and Project Work.